Are you a Quiet Speculation member?

 RUG Control

 This matchup seemed pretty luck dependent.
 Ideally, you'll have a bunch of mana dudes and Summoning Traps.
 You can safely cast all the Joraga Treespeakers and Overgrown Battlements you want and hope they counter them so you can Trap out a real creature on turn 2.
 Most likely, they will have learned that lesson already, and won't counter your little guys, which is fine with you.
 If you then find a big guy and they try to counter that, you just Trap them anyway.
 Watch out for Red mana, because it means a Lightning Bolt could be headed for your Elf del Sol Ring as you level it up.
 Casting a Battlement might be a better idea that turn.
 Avenger of Zendikar is their best win condition against you.
 Start calculating carefully if one hits the board, you might feel okay but often you have only one out from that position and need to play to it.
-That out is often top-decking Emrakul to hard-cast it, or more likely, finding All Is Dust (in games 2 and 3) before you run out of life.
+That out is often top-decking Emrakul to hard-cast it, or more likely, finding All is Dust (in games 2 and 3) before you run out of life.
 Eye of Ugin is really nice here, because they can't destroy it (unlike other control decks, RUG doesn't play Tectonic Edges).

 It's true that the Jace, the Mind Sculptor / Oracle of Mul Daya engine is strong, but it's also extremely fragile.
 Lightning Bolt is so very good in this matchup.
 The hard part comes when you need to decide to Bolt an early Lotus Cobra or save it for one of their combo pieces.
 I don't claim to know the answer, as Lotus Cobra is very dangerous.
-They can't realistically play a 6-drop on turn 3, but they could chain out a series of Andrios, Roaming Explorers and Oracles that put them way ahead on mana.
+They can't realistically play a 6-drop on turn 3, but they could chain out a series of Explores and Oracles that put them way ahead on mana.
 Unless they played two fetchlands already to cast the snake, I'll usually Bolt it, and certainly if it doesn't cost me acceleration of my own.
 Don't beat yourself up too much if you made this choice one way and it seems like you were wrong when they destroy you later on, it can be difficult to tell what they will do next turn.

 Sideboarding

-+2 All Is Dust
++2 All is Dust

 +1 Terastodon